Feeding Your Pet

 - Transmission of other blood-borne diseases

 By the time your pet starts scratching, there could already be an infestation in your home – and infestations can be hard to resolve.
-Preventing the event with a spot-on treatment is the best solution.
+We stock a range of spot on or oral preparations and will be happy to advise on the best preventative option for your pet.

 Ticks are uncomfortable and annoying for your pet which leads to your cat or dog trying to rub or scratch the tick off.
 But these are minor irritations compared to the other problems ticks can cause: